IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 The following are API services offered for version 1.0:

 Methods for Coreset API.

-All the REST APIs are using an HTTP post method to invoke the backend Coreset service.
+REST APIs are using an HTTP post method to invoke the backend Coreset service.
 The payload of the post method has a multipart/form-data format in which form is used to pass arguments and file is used to pass data.

 In the following, a sample is given for each method in python syntax.

 All the calls have a format of res = requests.post(url='http://hostname:port/method', data=meta_data, files=file_data) where meta_data defines the arguments passed to the algorithm and file_data specifies the dataset used for processing.
-The return of each call carries a status code and the processing result that may be in a pickled format.
+The return of each call carries a status code and the processing result in a pickled format.

 The status code 200 indicates success, and the status code 400 denotes an error condition.